-To calm your mind and cut stress, try working these self-care tips into your daily routine:
+To calm your mind and cut your stress, try to:

 Pay attention to sleep.
 Both quality and quantity are important for good sleep.
-Doctors recommend 8 hours of shut-eye a night.
+Experts recommend an average of 8 hours of shut-eye a night.
 If anxiety is making it hard for you to fall asleep, create a routine to help you catch your ZZZs:

-- Leave screens behind before you hit the hay.
+- Leave screens behind before you go to bed.

 - Try to stick to a schedule.

 - Keep your bedroom's temp on the cool side.

 Ease up on caffeine and alcohol.
 Both caffeine, which is an “upper,” and alcohol, which is a “downer,” can make your anxiety kick into overdrive.
 Cut back on them, or avoid them altogether if you can.
 Remember, coffee and soda aren't the only things with caffeine.
 It's also found in:

 Schedule your worry time.
 It may sound backward to plan to worry, but doctors actually recommend that you pick a time to think about your fears on purpose.
 Take 30 minutes to identify what’s bothering you and what you can do about it.
 Have your “worry session” begin and end at the same time every day.
 Don’t dwell on “what-ifs.”
 Focus on what actually makes you anxious.

 Breathe deeply.
 It sends a message to your brain that you’re OK.
 That helps your mind and body relax.
 To get the most benefit, lie down on a flat surface and put one hand on your belly and the other on your chest.
 Take a slow breath in.
 Make sure it fills your belly enough that you can feel it rise slightly.
 Hold it for a second, then slowly let it out.